 Use the timeline to discover what county your ancestors belonged to at any given time.
 Perhaps you’ll discover you should actually be looking for an ancestor’s marriage record or probate in a parent county, one that existed there before the current county, or in a successor county later carved out of this one.

-More Gems on Using Interactive Maps for Genealogy
+Learn More about Using Interactive Maps for Genealogy